waymondo/vscode-todoist/README.md

 Default Keybinding <kbd>alt+t O</kbd>.

 If you have the Todoist desktop app installed, this will open or switch to the Todoist app and select your global user project.

+### Todoist Capture [Id]

+No default keybinding.

+Pop open an input box to capture a todo for the chosen Todoist project.
+If you have a text selection made when this is invoked, it will pre-populate the input field with a link to your current file and line number, for easy deep linking from the Todoist desktop app.

+### Todoist Todos [Id]

+No default keybinding.

+Shows all the incomplete todos in the chosen Todoist project.
+Selecting an item will toggle its completeness.
+Press <kbd>Esc</kbd> to dismiss the list.

+### Todoist Open [Id]

+No default keybinding.

+If you have the Todoist desktop app installed, this will open or switch to the Todoist app and select your chosen project.

 ## Requirements & Installation